TotalTS/pokeceladon/README.md

 ### Additional Improvements

-- There's a new room with a healing bed in SS Anne.
+- There's a new room with a healing bed in S.S.
+Anne.
 - Trainers in Gyms now have dialogue after you earn a badge or reach the post-game.
 - If you have badge(s) Guards have shorter texts on Route 23.
 - Nurse at Silph Co.
 9F still heals you after beating Team Rocket.